Packing measure and dimension of the limit sets of IFSs of generalized complex continued fractions: Acknowledgement

 The authors would like to thank Mariusz Urba\'{n}ski for helpful comments on \cite{MU}.
-The second author is partially supported by JSPS Grant-in-Aid for Scientific Research (B) Grant Number JP 19H01790.
+The first author is supported by JST CREST Grant Number JPMJCR1913 and the second author is partially supported by JSPS Grant-in-Aid for Scientific Research (B) Grant Number JP 19H01790.